App To Open Archived Messages Mac

 JavaScript Functions

-and followed by a list of parameters, if any.
-The function’s contents are contained within curly braces ({ ... }
+In JavaScript, a function name is preceded by the word function and followed by a list of parameters, if any.
+The function’s contents are contained within curly braces ({ ... }).

 Listing 13-10 shows a simple script that displays a hypothetical error message.